sidebar hamburger menu

 • Must be run with root privileges

-cagefsctl --site-isolation-deny
+cagefsctl --site-isolation-deny-all

 Example:

-# cagefsctl --site-isolation-deny
+# cagefsctl --site-isolation-deny-all

-Website isolation was disabled server-wide.
+Website isolation was denied for all users.

 Warning: This command will: